 NOTE 4: The messages of step 7 are triggered by the Npcf_UEPolicyControl_Update request and some or all of them can be received by the AMF before step 6.

 8-9.
-If the H-PCF decided to update the UE policy in step 3, the H-PCF maintains the latest list of UE policy information delivered to the UE and updates UE policy including the latest list of UPSIs and its content in the H-UDR by invoking the Nudr_DataRepository_Update service operation.
+If the H-PCF decided to update the UE policy information in step 3, the H-PCF maintains the latest list of UE policy information delivered to the UE and updates UE policy including the latest list of UPSIs and its content in the H-UDR by invoking the Nudr_DataRepository_Update service operation.
 The PCF sends an HTTP PUT/PATCH request to the "UEPolicySet" resource, and the UDR sends an HTTP "204 No Content" response.

 * * * * Next change * * * *